Battery Park City Ferry Terminal

+The terminal is primarily served by commuter ferries operated by NY Waterway, which refers to the terminal as Brookfield Place / Battery Park City, Seastreak, which refers to it as Brookfield Place, and Liberty Landing Ferry, which refers to it as Brookfield Place Terminal.
+Each of these names refer to Brookfield Place, a shopping center and office building complex formerly known as the World Financial Center.
+NYC Ferry uses the terminal for its St. George route, referring to it as Battery Park City / Vesey St.

 History

 Regular ferry service between lower Manhattan and the Village of Communipaw (in today's Jersey City) dates back to at least 1661 with the founding of the Communipaw ferry during the Dutch colonial period.
 The Jersey City Ferry began service in July 1764 between Paulus Hook to Mesier's dock, which was located at the foot of Courtland Street.
 Both ferries continued to operate into the 19th and 20th centuries and docked at Liberty Street Ferry Terminal and the Cortland Street Ferry Depot respectively.
 When these ferry slips were closed in the 1950s and 1960s they were demolished and the slips were filled in to create Battery Park City.

 In 1986 NY Waterway restarted ferry service across the Hudson River.
-A ferry slip opened at Battery Park City in 1989 with the intentions of reducing rush-hour crowds on the PATH trains serving the World Trade Center station.
+A ferry slip opened at Battery Park City on October 16, 1989 with the intentions of reducing rush-hour crowds on the PATH trains serving the World Trade Center station.

 Port Authority of New York and New Jersey first commissioned the construction of the current terminal in 2000, but plans were put on hold following the September 11 attacks.

 A 1,200-ton hull was constructed in Corpus Christi, Texas and was transported to Pier 39 in the Sunset Park neighborhood of Brooklyn in 2006, where the remainder of the terminal was constructed.
 At a total cost of $50 million, the terminal was then floated up to Battery Park City and opened March 18, 2009.
 The terminal reconstruction project was named Best Public Works Project by New York Construction News.

 Since June 2013, ferries using the terminal, in accordance with the previously disregarded Rule 34(a)(i) (which prescribes maneuvering and warning signals), sound their horns to indicate their actions, creating what many local residents perceive as noise pollution.